 Boat trips are particularly thrilling in winter, when the mountains are covered in snow and the waterfalls freeze to ice.
 There is a daily boat service between Flåm and Gudvangen during the winter, and you can combine a boat tour with the Flåm Railway.

 An exciting, insightful and aesthetic experience in secure and comfortable RIB boats with Flåm Guide Service will give you the opportunity to experience the beautiful Norwegian fjord landscape and its rich wildlife at close range.

 Stegastein View Point

-At Aurlandsvegen Mountain Road, 650 metres above sea level, you will find the breathtaking view point Stegastein.
-Situated 6 kilometres from the centre of Aurland, you have a fantastic view of the Aurlandsfjord and the surrounding mountains.
+At Aurlandsvegen Mountain Road, 710 yards above sea level, you will find the breathtaking view point Stegastein.
+Situated 3 miles from the center of Aurland, you have a fantastic view of the Aurlandsfjord and the surrounding mountains.
 Can be combined with a walk to the Prest Mountain.

 Kayaking on the Sognefjord